-Current members include a Chancellor-appointed Chair; Vice Chancellor of Business Services; Vice Chancellor of Human Resources; Student Trustee; College Presidents; Academic Senate Presidents or designees; one Classified Senate President; and others determined by the Chancellor.
+Current members include a Chancellor-appointed Chair; District Administrative Center Representative; Student Trustee; College Presidents, Academic Senate Presidents or designees; and others determined by the Chancellor. • In March 2012, the Consultation Council also determined the need for a District Council of Academic Affairs (DCAA) to advise the Chancellor regarding instructional program development and related Board policies, administrative procedures, and standard operating practices.
+It can also facilitate the coordination of District College programs and review institutional offerings for redundancy, growth and development, and discontinuance; and prepare the initial draft of the educational master plan as it relates to instruction and student services.
+Dialogue addressing gaps within existing governance committees further resulted in modifying the following existing groups: District Technical Review Workgroup (DTRW), which had been focused on reviewing curriculum at all three Colleges, and District Council on Student Learning (DCSL), which had been focused on issues related to student services.

-• In March 2012, Consultation Council also determined the need for a District Council of Academic Affairs (DCAA) to advise the Chancellor regarding instructional program development and related Board policies, administrative procedures, and standard operating practices; facilitate the coordination of District College programs and review institutional offerings for redundancy, growth and development, and discontinuance; and prepare the initial draft of the educational master plan as it relates to instruction and student services.
-Dialogue addressing gaps within existing governance committees further resulted in modifying the existing District Technical Review Workgroup (DTRW), which had been focused on reviewing curriculum at all three Colleges, and the District Council on Student Learning (DCSL), which had been focused on issues related to student services, with District Technical Review Workgroup - Instruction (DTRW-I) and District Technical Review Workgroup - Student Services (DTRW-SS) to advise DCAA on academic and professional matters.
+The modified groups are now called District Technical Review Workgroup - Instruction (DTRW-I) and District Technical Review Workgroup - Student Services (DTRW-SS).
+They are to advise DCAA on academic and professional matters.
 DTRW-I and DTRW-SS focus on instruction and student services in program development and review/suggest revisions to Board policies and administrative procedures in these areas as needed.
+DTRW-I, and DTRW-SS began meeting formally on September 13, 2012.

-DCAA, DTRW-I, and DTRW-SS began meeting formally in September 2012.
-DCAA membership consists of a Chancellor-appointed Co-Chair; a Co-Chair Faculty member selected by DCAA members; Executive Vice Presidents; Academic Senate Presidents or designees, one Vice President of Business Services; Faculty Co-Chairs of campus planning committees or College Faculty designees; Associated Student Government Representatives; and a College Faculty member from each campus.
+DCAA membership consists of a Chancellor-appointed Co-Chair; a Co-Chair Faculty member selected by DCAA members; Executive Vice Presidents; Academic Senate Presidents or designees, one Vice President of Business Services; Faculty Co-Chairs of campus planning committees or College faculty designees; Associated Student Government Representatives; and a College faculty member from each campus.
 DTRW-I members include a Chancellor-appointed Chair and Faculty Co-Chair rotated between the Colleges; Executive Vice Presidents; Faculty Co-Chairs of College Curriculum Committees; and Articulation Officers.
 DTRW-SS membership consists of a Chancellor-appointed Executive Vice President as Chair; a Co-Chair selected by DTRW-SS; a Dean of Student Services from each College; Associated Student Government Representatives; Registrars; and Articulation Officers or non-instructional designees from each campus (D1-04).

-- In April 2012, Consultation Council discussed and incorporated feedback into the Participatory Governance Manual and related governance process chart, "VCCCD Governance Advisory and Recommendation Pathways."
-Following final review by Chancellor's Cabinet, College Presidents distributed the organizational mapping documents to College constituents for feedback, and the Director of Administrative Relations provided the documents to District Administrative Center constituents for input. - In May 2012, Consultation Council discussed and agreed upon minor modifications to the "Governance Advisory and Recommendation Pathways" for clarity. - In June 2012, Consultation Council completed its final review of the Participatory Governance Handbook and related "VCCCD Governance Advisory and Recommendation Pathways" as part of its June 16, 2012 Board of Trustees Meeting Agenda Review.
+- In April 2012, the Consultation Council discussed and incorporated feedback into the Participatory Governance Handbook and related governance process chart, "VCCCD Governance: Advisory and Recommendation Pathways."
+Following final review by Chancellor's Cabinet, College Presidents distributed the organizational mapping documents to College constituents for feedback, and the Director of Administrative Relations provided the documents to District Administrative Center constituents for input. - In May 2012, the Consultation Council discussed and agreed upon minor modifications to the "VCCCD Governance: Advisory and Recommendation Pathways" for clarity. - In June 2012, the Consultation Council completed its final review of the Participatory Governance Handbook and related "VCCCD Governance: Advisory and Recommendation Pathways" as part of its Board of Trustees Meeting Agenda Review.

-The Participatory Governance Handbook has been widely communicated at the Colleges and District Administrative Center and constituents were given opportunities to provide input for improvement prior to finalization of the documents (D1-05).
+The Participatory Governance Handbook has been widely communicated at the Colleges and District Administrative Center, and constituents were given opportunities to provide input for improvement prior to finalization of the documents (D1-05).
 The Participatory Governance Handbook was presented to the Board of Trustees for information on June 19, 2012 (D1-06) and publicly posted on the District's website at www.vcccd.edu (D1-07).
 In addition, the Board of Trustees approved an updated BP 2205 Delineation of System and Board Functions (D1-08) on June 19, 2012 to include the completed Participatory Governance Handbook and functional mapping documents.
-The District and Colleges will assess, on an annual basis, the appropriateness of constituent role delineation and responsibilities involved in district-wide governance processes, identifying gaps in governance structures and resources, as well as the overall effectiveness of the process.